FredHutch/tfcb_2022/software/README.md

 ### Logging on to rhino

 We'll be using a computer cluster at Fred Hutch called rhino for the unix classes.
 Please see [these instructions](https://fredhutchio.github.io/tfcb_2020/software/unix_rhino) for logging on to rhino, and note there is an extra step to log in off campus.

-## Python

-We will use [Jupyter notebooks](http://jupyter.org) to record code, output, and text throughout the course.
-We recommend installing Python using Anaconda, which includes Jupyter notebooks and most of the other packages we'll use for the course, according to the following instructions:
-- Download the [Anaconda](https://www.anaconda.com/download/) installer for
-Python 3.x for your particular operating system.
-- Double-click the downloaded file and follow the prompts to install Anaconda (default options are acceptable).
-- For assistance troubleshooting installation, please go [here](https://jupyter.readthedocs.io/en/latest/install.html).